 - #N/A error – (CORREL) Correlation function in Excel through the #N/A error if the given arrays are of different lengths.
 Means, if array1 and array2 contain different numbers of data points, CORREL will return the #N/A error value.

-- #DIV/0 error – Correlation function in Excel through the #DIV/0 error if either of the given arrays (array1, array2) are empty or if the standard deviation of the values equals zero.
+- #DIV/0 error – Correlation function in Excel through the #DIV/0 error if either of the given arrays (array1, array2) are empty or if the excel standard deviation of the values equals zero.

-If the supplied array or reference argument contains text/string, logical values, or empty value, then those values are ignored automatically.
+If the supplied array or reference argument contains text/string, logical values, or an empty value, then those values are ignored automatically.

 - (CORREL) Correlation function in Excel includes the value zero in its calculation.

 This has been a guide to (CORREL) Correlation Function in Excel.
-Here we discuss the CORREL Formula in excel and how to use CORREL function along with excel example and downloadable excel templates.
+Here we discuss the CORREL Formula in excel and how to use the CORREL function along with excel example and downloadable excel templates.
 You may also look at these useful functions in excel –